- Campus Life

 A private, coeducational, four-year comprehensive institution of higher learning.

-There are four schools, headed by deans, that comprise academic affairs, which is headed by a vice president: Arts, Education and Sciences; Business Administration; Health Sciences; and Continuing and Extended Studies.
+There are three schools, headed by deans, that comprise academic affairs, which is headed by a vice president: Business, Arts and Sciences; Health Sciences; and Graduate and Adult Education.

-Academic programs in more than three dozen liberal arts and sciences and career-related fields, including, but not limited to, the humanities, the social sciences, the physical sciences, accounting, business administration, criminal justice, hospitality, nursing, occupational therapy, physical therapy, sports management, and teacher education.
+Academic programs in more than three dozen liberal arts and sciences and career-related fields, including, but not limited to, the humanities, the social sciences, the physical sciences, accounting, business administration, criminal justice, hospitality, nursing, occupational therapy, physical therapy and sports management.
+There is a five-year program in Teaching.

 Scholarships, grants, loans, and work-study programs are available for eligible students; academic scholarships are awarded on the basis of academic achievement.
 Receive the financial aid you deserve by using the Free Application for Federal Student Aid (FAFSA).
 Go to www.fafsa.ed.gov for details.
 See more.